Erika Hille Rinker

 Office: Humanities Building 402

 Rinker is responsible for all sections of German offered at UAB and advises all German minors.
-Academic interests in her discipline include nineteenth- and twentieth-century German and Austrian literature and culture, literature and medicine, translation theory and practice, and women’s writing.
+Academic interests in her discipline include early twentieth-century German and Austrian literature and culture, literature and medicine, translation theory and practice, and women’s writing.

-In an effort to expand the opportunities for UAB German students to study abroad, Rinker participated in the 2010 Baden-Württemberg Seminar for American Faculty in German and German Studies, organized by the Department of International Affairs at the Universität Tübingen and sponsored by the Baden-Württemberg Ministry for Science, Research and the Arts and the German American Fulbright Commission.
+In an effort to expand affordable opportunities for UAB German students to study abroad, Rinker participated in the 2010 Baden-Württemberg Seminar for American Faculty in German and German Studies, sponsored by the Baden-Württemberg Ministry for Science, Research and the Arts and the German American Fulbright Commission.
+As a result, intermediate German students from UAB may complete their minor in German through the Spring Intensive Program at the Universität Tübingen